rishinair11/flux-graph/README.md

 - Accepts the YAML output of `flux tree ks flux-system -o yaml` either from STDIN or from a YAML file.
 - Processes YAML data obtained to create a graph of the relationships between the Flux Kustomizations and child resources.
-- Generates a `.png` file representing the graph structure of the various Flux and Kubernetes resources.
+- Generates a `.svg` file representing the graph structure of the various Flux and Kubernetes resources.
+- **NEW!** Serves the SVG file in a local web server using an SVG Image Viewer with zooming and panning capabilities for easier viewing.

 ## How to Use It